thanpolas/thanpolas.github.com/_posts/grunt/2014-02-28-Grunt-with-express-server-and-Livereload.md

 The final two `grunt.registerTask` alias statements will put everything together and expose running all those tasks using the `web` alias `grunt web`, and finally that alias task is defined as the default task so the only thing you need to do to launch your project is:

+> If you are into Grunt [you might wanna check the "Managing large scale projects with Grunt" post too](http://thanpol.as/grunt/Managing-large-scale-projects-with-Grunt/).

 {% highlight PowerShell %}